wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

 without the balance permission.
 - This consent type does not require the TPP to explicitly mention the permissions as sub-attributes of the access attribute.
-- In the sample below, the TPP is requesting:
-    - Accounts permission for all the accounts/sub-accounts of the PSU
+- Given below are sample payloads:

      ```json
      "access": {
          "availableAccounts": “allAccounts”
      }
      ```

-- In the sample below, the TPP is requesting:
+    ??? tip "Click here to see an explanation of the above sample request payload" In the sample below, the TPP is requesting:

            - Accounts permission for all the accounts/sub-accounts of the PSU
-    - Balances permission for all the accounts/sub-accounts of the PSU

      ```json
      "access": {